 The MA program in Islamic Studies is an interdisciplinary program with the goal of providing students with the necessary background to expand their knowledge and understanding of classical and modern Islamic religious thought and textual traditions; and to offer critical insight into the political, intellectual, literary and social history of Islam up to the present day.
 The program offers a thesis option and a project optionand takes at least two years to complete.

-Summer Arabic programThe CAMES summer program in the Arabic language offers intensive courses in Modern Standard Arabic and in Colloquial Lebanese Arabic for seven weeks each summer.
+Summer Arabic programThe CAMES summer program in the Arabic language offers intensive courses in Arabic Languge an Culture and in Colloquial Lebanese Arabic for seven weeks each summer.

 Arabic study at AUBCAMES is committed to the study of the Arabic language and offers courses at all levels throughout the academic year in coordination with the department of Arabic and Near Eastern Languages.
 For more information, please feel free to contact us with any questions.